-This is Fashion Revolution Week when the anniversary of the Rana Plaza tragedy is turned around to spotlight the campaign to make the fashion industry fairer, better and more sustainable.
-Over the past weeks we've read about big fashion companies who’ve cancelled their orders in the light of the coronavirus crisis or decided not to pay their suppliers – leading to serious hardship for textile workers in other countries.
-Here in the UK people have reported concerns about their health and safety at work as they pack online fashion orders.
-But we’ve also read about others who have honoured their commitments because they know the difference it will make – and on our own doorstep local restaurants are creating and delivering meals for hospital staff and helping to put together food support for those who need it.
-All around us people are stepping up to help others because we know we are all connected.
+As the global Covid crisis hit in Spring 2020 we read about big fashion companies who’ve cancelled their orders in the light of the coronavirus crisis or decided not to pay their suppliers – leading to serious hardship for textile workers in other countries.
+Here in the UK people reported concerns about their health and safety at work as they packed online fashion orders.
+But we’ve also read about others who honoured their commitments because they knew the difference it would make – and on our own doorstep local restaurants created and delivered meals for hospital staff and helped put together food support for those who need it.
+All around us people are stepped up to help others because we know we are all connected.